seocam/seocam.github.io/01-research.md

 **Advisors**: [José Carlos Maldonado](http://lattes.cnpq.br/8807333466702951) - [Paulo Meirelles](http://lattes.cnpq.br/2193972715230641)

+## Abstract

+Context: Integration servers usually concentrates all relevant code and data to allow the integrated applications to communicate.
+Problem: In many cases the applications also need to be modified in order to reply to the integration server messages, increasing coupling and reducing the maintainability.
+Objective: This study aims to prove that a system composed by integrated parts using middlewares can be build, without compromise maintainability.
+Method: Two systems with and without use of middlewares are analyzed with the use of metrics defined on **ISO9126-3:2002** in order to validate the hypothesis.
+Results: As the metrics defined on **ISO9126-3:2002** given scores in absulute values any improvement in the scores will be considered satisfactory.
+Conclusion: The use of middlewares is a promising step towards improving the quality of integrated systems.

 ## Context

 There are cases where a single existing system does not meet a set of raised requirements.
-In those cases using a group of systems instead of just one it is an option but doing so also bring some drawbacks such as multiple user accounts, different user experience and duplicated information.
+The use of a group of systems instead of just one it is an option but doing so also bring some drawbacks such as multiple user accounts, different user experience and duplicated information.
 To reduce the drawbacks the systems can be integrated into a new composed system.

 ## Problems and Gaps